Nachtalb/twist-moe-downloader/README.md

   -h, --help            show this help message and exit --directory DIRECTORY
-                        Directory path to save downloaded contents --range RANGE         Range of episodes to download. i.e. --range=1-24
+                        Directory path to save downloaded contents --range RANGE         Range of episodes to download. i.e. --range=1-24 or for a single episode --range=1

 ```